michaelduong/Post/README.md

         * note: Because Dictionaries are unsorted, the `[Post]` you generated in this step will not be in any logical order.
     * Use the `sorted(by:)` function to sort the posts by the `timestamp` property in reverse chronological order.
     * Set `self.posts` to the sorted posts.

+    As of iOS 9, Apple is boosting security and requiring developers to use the secure HTTPS protocol and require the server to use the proper TLS Certificate version.
+The Post API does support HTTPS but does not use the correct TLS Certificate version.
+So for this app, you will need to turn off the App Transport Security feature.

+5. Open your `Info.plist` file and add a key-value pair to your Info.plist.
+This key-value pair should be:
+`App Transport Security Settings : [Allow Arbitrary Loads : YES].`

 At this point you should be able to pull the `Post` data from the API and serialize a list of `Post` objects.
 Test this functionality with a Playground or in your App Delegate by trying to print the results from the API to the console.

-5. Because you will always want to fetch posts whenever you initialize the `PostController`, add an `init()` function and call `fetchPosts()`.
+6. Because you will always want to fetch posts whenever you initialize the `PostController`, add an `init()` function and call `fetchPosts()`.
 This will start the call to fetch posts and assign them to the `posts` property.
-6. Other classes that use the `PostController` will be interested to know whenever the `posts` property is updated.
+7. Other classes that use the `PostController` will be interested to know whenever the `posts` property is updated.
 Implement the delegate pattern to allow the `PostController` to notify an observer of updates to the `posts` property.
     * Create a `PostControllerDelegate` protocol with a `postsWereUpdated()` function with a parameter that will be used to pass an array of the posts.
     * Add an optional, weak variable called `delegate` of type `PostControllerDelegate`.
     * Use the `didSet` property observer on the `posts` variable to call the `postsWereUpdated()` function on the delegate.